8base/old-documentation/8base-console/platform-tools/data-builder.md

 ### Creating Tables
 New tables get created using the "+ New Table" button.
 An input that prompts for a *name* value will appear, with which the table can named.
 All tables require unique names.

+As soon as a table gets created, corresponding GraphQL schema types and query, mutation, and subscription resolvers will be generated automatically.

 ![Creating new table's in the Data Builder](../../.gitbook/assets/data-builder-new-table.png)

 ### Updating Tables
-Once a table gets created, fields and relations can get defined.
+After a table gets created, fields and relations can get defined.
 All updates to a table are published in real-time, giving a seemless experience between defining a data model and having it be highly available.

+As soon as a table gets updated, its corresponding GraphQL schema types and query, mutation, and subscription resolvers will be updated automatically.

 To ensure that table related errors and mistakes are minimized, 8base protects against **dozens** of harmful actions.
 Some of these include: